 Wondering how the Netherlands contributed to the field of science, and how this history of science shapes our life here?
 The Rijksmuseum Boerhaave should be on your list of museums to visit in the Netherlands.

-Named after one of the prominent scientists of the Netherlands, Herman Boerhaave, the collection at this museum spans about five centuries, and is curated with a collaboration with scientists of our times.
+Named after one of the prominent scientists of the Netherlands, Herman Boerhaave, the collection at this museum spans about five centuries, and is curated in collaboration with scientists of our times.
 It has something for all ages.

 The building itself is historically significant and a beauty to look at as well.
 It has been through a lot of changes since it was built in 1440.
 First, it was the St. Caecilia’s Convent, then went on to be a home for the plague victims in the city and the mentally affected.
 After that, it became the first academic hospital in Northern Europe as St. Caecilia’s Hospital.
 It was here that the museum’s name-giver taught medicine some 300 years ago.